Limnation/03-password-generator/README.md

 ### Technical Acceptance Criteria: 40%

-* Satisfies all of the above acceptance criteria.
+* Satisfies all of the preceding acceptance criteria plus the following:

+  * The homework should not produce any errors in the console when you inspect it using Chrome DevTools.

 ### Deployment: 32%